 Over the past year we have seen how the Story Massage Programme can help children to support each other in a very special way.
 We notice how they work together to become more self-aware and develop self-growth.
 This is so important in building the resilience necessary to cope with the many childhood adversities the children are facing on a daily basis.

 6. Promoting literacy and creativity

 The storytelling element of the activity helps encourage children’s imagination and desire to read and write stories.
 It is flexible so it can be used to suit the age and needs of the children you are working with.
 We place great emphasis on language development and communication within the group and Story Massage has a key role to play.
 The children love creating stories for special events in the year.
 In addition we continue using massage stories from the Story Massage book.

 How do you structure your sessions?

 At first we ran weekly Story Massage sessions which helped the children become familiar with the strokes and rules such as saying “Please may I give you a massage?” and “Thank you for letting me give you a massage”.
-Once they were confident with sharing Story Massage then we began using it whenever was appropriate.
-They children know they can ask for Story Massage whenever they like or they feel the need for calming down.
+Once they were confident with sharing massage stories then we began using it whenever was appropriate.
+They children know they can ask for a massage story whenever they like or they feel the need for calming down.

 We also ran Story Massage taster sessions for the whole school to celebrate our Nurture Room’s 10th birthday.
 Each class had the opportunity to come to the hall for a short time and do some Story Massage.
-This allowed the staff to see the positive benefits of Story Massage in action!
+This allowed the staff to see the positive benefits of the programme in action!

-Story Massage combines the benefits of positive touch with the creativity of words – whether as story, rhyme or song.
+The Story Massage Programme combines the benefits of positive touch with the creativity of words – whether as story, rhyme or song.
 Ten simple massage strokes form the basis of the Story Massage programme.
-These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.
+These strokes have a descriptive name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.